SAP/openui5-sample-app/README.md

 # OR
 ui5 serve -w local-dependencies

-# Starts a server with default depenedncy resolution
+# Starts a server with default dependency resolution
 npm run start
 # OR
 ui5 serve